syncfusion-content/xamarin-docs/Xamarin/Chat/Suggestions.md

 ## Cancel the suggestions from closing

-The list of suggestions will be closed by default after the current user has selected the option. suggestion list closing can be cancelled using `SfChat.SuggestionItemSelected` event or `SfChat.SuggestionItemSelectedCommand` command.
+The list of suggestions will be closed by default after the current user has selected the option. suggestion list closing can be handled using `SfChat.SuggestionItemSelected` event or `SfChat.SuggestionItemSelectedCommand` command.

 #### SuggestionItemSelected event